DEER TOKEN (DEER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DEER TOKEN Historical Price

-According to the latest data gathered on DEER TOKEN live price page, the current price of DEER TOKEN is 0.00045234USD.
-The circulating supply of DEER TOKEN(DEER) is 551.58M DEER , giving it a market capitalization of $247.79K.
+According to the latest data gathered on DEER TOKEN live price page, the current price of DEER TOKEN is 0USD.
+The circulating supply of DEER TOKEN(DEER) is 551.58M DEER , giving it a market capitalization of $181.16K.

 The DEER TOKEN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.